shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 ### Caching on the appserver
 In some cases you might want to consider moving the cache layer to the appservers themselves.
 In that case the appserver would include varnish, apache and the Shopware application.
-This will keep the overal infrastructure smaller, but will force you to optimize the appserver for varnish *and* the webserver / application.
+This will keep the overall infrastructure smaller, but will force you to optimize the appserver for varnish *and* the webserver / application.

 As an alternative you could also remove the varnish cache entirely and only rely on Shopware's built in HTTP cache.